 - Column A lists the variable groups.

 - Column D lists an “r” if a variable is a required qualifier for a primary variable.
-For example, if H2O is entered for FLUX_MEASUREMENTS_VARIABLE on the Site-General-Info Template, the FLUX_MEASUREMENTS_DATE_START is required.
+For example, if H2O is entered for FLUX_MEASUREMENTS_VARIABLE in the BADM-Site-General-Info Standards File, the FLUX_MEASUREMENTS_DATE_START is required.

 B E Law, T Arkebauer, J L Campbell, J Chen, Osbert Sun, Mark Schwartz, Catharine van Ingen, Shashi Verma (2008).
 Terrestrial carbon observations: Protocols for vegetation sampling and data submission.
 Global Terrestrial Observing System, Rome.